-TRANSMISSION. - The act of generating high-frequency oscillations and feeding them into an aerial circuit.
-Fig. 426 illustrates a simple one-valve set employing two coils for aerial tuning and reaction.
+TRANSMISSION.-The act of generating high-frequency oscillations and feeding them into an aerial circuit so that the currents flowing in the aerial will set up similar impulses in the ether.
+The method of generating oscillations is exactly the same as tightening up the reaction control, and Fig. 427 illustrates a simple onevalve set employing two coils for aerial tuning and reaction.
 When the two coils are brought close together oscillation occurs due to the feeding back of the energy from the anode circuit to the grid circuit.
 To employ this energy for transmitting purposes it is necessary to ensure that it shall be passed into the aerial, and therefore the aerial and earth connections are changed round.